 - Common impact noises: Anything that makes a sound while hitting the ground.

-There are four ways to make your room sound isolated.
-To quickly go through these:
+There are four ways to make your room sound isolated

 - Sound Damping: Damping is the method of dissipating vibrational energy before I can build up and radiate as sound.
 Green Glue is one of the best damping compounds on the market.
 You should sandwich the Green Glue between two rigid panels